wenzhixin/bootstrap-table/site/docs/extensions/filter-control.md

 ### clearFilterControl

-* Clear all the controls added by this plugin (similar to filterShowClear option).
+* Clear all the controls added by this plugin (similar to showSearchClearButton option).